Garam Masala (2005 film): Plot

 The story turns into mayhem when it's hard for the two boys to maintain the three girls simultaneously.
 Mac's original fiancée Anjali learns about Mac's acts, and it creates a bigger mess.
-When their cook Mambo leaves, they begin to realise their mistakes and Mac attempts reuniting with Anjali; in the end Mac tries to climb on the car which Anjali and Sam are in while being chased by the three women he was dating now that they realised the truth.
+When their cook Mambo leaves, they begin to realise their mistakes, and Mac attempts reuniting with Anjali.
+In the end, Mac tries to climb on the car which Anjali and Sam are in while being chased by the three air hostesses he was dating along with a battalion of others, now that they realised the truth.